Pierre-Lannoy/wp-decalog/WP-CLI.md

 ## Using logger types

-With the `wp log type` command you can query all types available for logger creation / modification and obtain description of corresponding settings.
+With the `wp log type <list|describe> [<logger_type>] [--format=<format>]` command you can query all types available for logger creation / modification and obtain description of corresponding settings.
 This command helps you to fine-tune loggers via the command-line.

 ### Listing types